 Going from top to bottom of the payout invoice, you can find a deeper understanding of all the line items in the breakdown below.
 Please note that the presented invoice has strictly been created for demonstrative purposes, but it reflects an authentic invoice that you, as a broadcaster, will see within your dashboard.

-Invoices are being generated by a self-billing mechanism i.e. Cleeng generates an invoice on behalf of the seller (the publisher 3) and Cleeng (7) as the purchaser of content and pays the publisher based on the services rendered.
+Invoices are being generated by a self-billing mechanism i.e. Cleeng generates an invoice on behalf of the seller (the broadcaster 3) and Cleeng (7) as the purchaser of content and pays the broadcaster based on the services rendered.

 According to the numbers presented below, the invoice consists of:

 - Date – The date the invoice was generated in Cleeng’s system

 - Invoice# - The individual number of invoice registered in Cleeng's system